francisrstokes/primer-js/readme.md

   // event "b" lasts for 300 time units, but is delayed by 200 timelineEvent("b", { duration: 300, preWait: 200 }),

-  // event "c" last for 200 time units, and uses a custom expoential easing function timelineEvent("c", { duration: 200, ease: x => x**2 }),
+  // event "c" lasts for 200 time units, and uses a custom expoential easing function timelineEvent("c", { duration: 200, ease: t => t**2 }),
 ]);

 // Begin the timeline at t=0